naveenRamesha/GigHub/README.md

 # GigHub
 GigHub - .NET full stack program
+This is a .NET full stack program solution code from pluralsight